ACL Injury and Anterior Cruciate Ligament Sprain

-Prevent ACL injury and recover quickly from an ACL tear with these prevention and treatment tips.
+Prevent ACL injury and recover quickly from an ACL tear or sprain with these prevention and treatment tips.

-ACL injury and ACL tear (or Anterior Cruciate Ligament injury), is a common injury that affects the knee joint.
-The ACL is torn in about 70% of all serious knee injuries, which makes it the most common injury affecting the knee joint.
+An ACL (Anterior Cruciate Ligament) injury (also referred to as an ACL sprain or tear), is a common injury that affects the knee joint.
+An injury occurs when the Anterior Cruciate Ligament is stretched or torn.
+The ACL is injured in about 70% of all serious knee injuries, which makes it the most common injury affecting the knee joint.

 How is the ACL Injured?

-As with any sprain, an ACL injury is the result of excessive stretching or tearing of the ligament.
-The severity of the injury can range from a slight stretching to a complete rupture.
+As with any sprain, an ACL injury is the result of excessive stretching or tearing of the anterior cruciate ligament.
+The severity of the injury can range from a slight stretching to a complete tear or rupture.
 An ACL injury most commonly results from: